|

 DIY Built-in Media Center

 One of the biggest decisions of this DIY entertainment center was how to create the built-in media cabinets for the lower portion.
-And an easy hack was just to use pre-made wall cabinets from Lowe’s.
+And an easy way is to use pre-made wall cabinets from Lowe’s or Home Depot.
+Which I linked below in the materials list.

 We went this route before, with our DIY bathroom stacked countertop cabinets and it looks custom!